 sticks, the crowd leans over from their vantage points, and the runners run like

-of both).
-After the encierro, there is the final parade of the “gigantes”, giant paper mache heads and figures dancing around the streets to traditional music.
+hell – in the dangerous position of s After the encierro, there is the final parade of the “gigantes”, giant paper mache heads and figures dancing around the streets to traditional music.
 They also chased children around hitting them with a soft club on a string.
 There is something inherently funny about seeing a huge paper mache head running down the street.
 The gigantes were bid farewell at the town hall with traditional “gaita” music – some sort of bagpipe sounding flute.
 Afterward, we took a break and visited the medieval gothic Cathedral with its famous gothic cloisters and alabaster tombs from 1416.
 The difference in atmosphere was quite a shock to our system.
 We went from complete craziness with thousands to calm, solitary reflection in a matter of minutes.
 There were only a handful of us there, including some religious pilgrims on the way to Santiago de Compostela.
 We may see them there in ten days.
 When we had bought tickets to today’s the bullfight last

 night, I wondered why I got such a good price.